David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 ## Work in progress

+This post is the in progress part.
+What 2 Watchlist <https://what2watchlist.com> is live and available for general use.
+Go check it out to learn more.

 2020 - present: What 2 Watchlist

 1. Got tired of the boiling the frog treatment from netflix.